Em Magan: Soundtrack

 The soundtrack was composed by Vidyasagar.
+The audio was launched on 11 August 2006.

 Release

 The film was initially titled Emdan Magan, however the title was shortened to Em Magan to exploit the Tamil Nadu Government's rule of entertainment tax exemption for films with Tamil titles.
-The film released on 7 September 2006.
+The film released on 7 September 2006 and became a commercial success.

 Critical reception

-The movie received positive reviews from critics.
-Many praised the performances of the lead cast and Nassar and Saranya's performances were praised as well.
-Many praises were also specially given to Vadivelu who shines in a role with equal opportunity for comedy, character and sentiments.

-Behindwoods wrote, "The director has ensured that the producer recovers his money.
-A family melodrama well enacted.
-Thirumurugan is sure to continue his winning streak in Kollywood also.".

 Nowrunning.com wrote, "The Director has made very good debut into the big screen.
 The story and proceedings are very natural and produces intense feelings.
 The families and women folk might turn up in good numbers for the film.
 Some care could have been spared to the length of the film which seems a little too much.
 It is a good family emotional drama which is a must watch for all class of audience, especially in this age of generational differences.
 Both elders who brag about irresponsible youth and youth who sulk about authoritative elders have to watch this film.".

-OneIndia wrote, "Director M. Thirumurugan and his group have done a great job delivering an excellent movie reflecting family values and true love."

 Sify wrote, "Thirumurugan has extracted spell-binding performance from his lead actors and supporting cast. [..]
 At a time where many movies seem to speak from their wallets, here is one that speaks from the heart.".

-Indiagitz wrote, "At a time when commercial cliches are holding sway, the director has tried his luck with emotions and sentiments.
-The story is set in an average middle-class family and the strength of the director lies in getting the specifics right and real.".